-Do not rush out to get the child a “replacement pet” before they have had chance to grieve the loss they feel.
+Do not rush out to get the child a “replacement pet” before they've had a chance to grieve the loss they feel.
 Your child may feel disloyal, or you could send the message that the grief and sadness felt when something dies can simply be overcome by buying a replacement.

 Deciding to put your animal companion to sleep is one of the most difficult decisions you will ever have to make for your pet.
 As a loving pet owner, though, the time may come when you need to help your pet make the transition from life to death, with the help of your veterinarian, in as painless and peaceful a way as possible.

 Euthanasia for a beloved pet is highly personal decision and usually comes after a diagnosis of a terminal illness and with the knowledge that the animal is suffering badly.
 Your choices for your pet should be informed by the care and love you feel for the animal.
 Important things to consider include:

 Activity level.
 Does your pet still enjoy previously loved activities or are they able to be active at all?

 Response to care and affection.
 Does your pet still interact and respond to love and care in the usual ways?